Goat Canyon Trestle

 Goat Canyon Trestle is a wooden trestle in San Diego County, California.
 At a length of 597–750 ft, it is the world's largest all-wood trestle.
 Goat Canyon Trestle was built in 1933 as part of the San Diego and Arizona Eastern Railway, after one of the many tunnels through the Carrizo Gorge collapsed.
 The railway had been called the "impossible railroad" upon its 1919 completion.
-It ran through Baja California and eastern San Diego County before ending in Imperial Valley.
+The railway runs through Baja California and eastern San Diego County before ending at Plaster City in the Imperial Valley.
 The trestle was made of wood, rather than metal, due to temperature fluctuations in the Carrizo Gorge.
 By 2008, most rail traffic stopped using the trestle.

 Background

 Under the direction of John D. Spreckels, construction of the San Diego and Arizona Eastern Railroad began in 1907.
 It was backed by Edward Henry Harriman at the urging of President Theodore Roosevelt.
 Engineers called the route "impossible" as it crossed the Colorado Desert and through the Jacumba Mountains.
 In 1919, the railroad was completed, connecting San Diego with the Imperial Valley, by way of Mexico.
 Before the construction of the railroad, the only rail connection to San Diego was from the north, via Los Angeles, which was only completed in the late 19th century.
 The new railway provided a connection to the Southern Pacific Railroad, instead of going north on the Atchison, Topeka and Santa Fe Railway.
 At the opening of the railway, and prior to the construction of the Goat Canyon Trestle, the most significant bridge on the route was the Campo Creek Viaduct, which is 600 ft long and 200 ft high above the ground.